flyingdisc/RepData_PeerAssessment1/PA1_template.md

 ```

 #### Do these values differ from the estimates from the first part of the assignment?
-The values differ for `median`, but the same for `mean`.
+The values differ for `median`, but almost the same for `mean`.
 *First mean = 10766.189, Second mean = 10766.189
 *First median = 10765.000, Second median = 10766.189

 #### What is the impact of imputing missing data on the estimates of the total daily number of steps?
-- Without imputing, there is inonsistency among data, estimation is biased.
+* Without imputation, there is missing values, so there is inonsistency in data set (biased), thus mean/median of the data set is also biased.
-- Imputing missing values make data **more consistent statistically**.
+* By imputing missing values, we fill "missing values" by the "estimation of the missing values".
+In this case, estimation is done by taking the mean of 5-minute interval data.
+* A good estimation will make data "more consistent statistically" or "unbiased".
-- This is proven by more **consistent** values of median and mean.
+* This is proven by more "consistent" values of median and mean, or closer values of both mean and median.
-- In this case after imputation, mean = median = 10766.189.
-Thus consistent statistically.
+* In this case, before imputation, mean (10766.189) is different to median (10765.000).
+After imputation, mean = median = 10766.189.
+Thus more consistent statistically, making the data set to be more unbiased.

 -------------------------
 ## Are there differences in activity patterns between weekdays and weekends?